UG vs GmbH: a comparison of legal forms

 What is an UG?

-The Entrepreneurial Company with Limited Liability (UG), often referred to as the mini-GmbH, is a special form of the Limited Liability Company (GmbH) and belongs to the capital companies with limited liability.
+The entrepreneurial company (UG), often referred to as the mini-GmbH, is a special form of the private limited company (GmbH) and belongs to the capital companies with limited liability.
 The UG was introduced in 2008 primarily to offer founders with low starting capital an easy and cost-effective way to start a business.

 Definition and characteristics